trafficparrot/trafficparrot-examples-docker/docker-java-17-temurin/README.md

-# Traffic Parrot with Eclipse Temurin OpenJDK 17 LTS
+# Traffic Parrot with Eclipse Temurin OpenJDK 17

-This example uses the Eclipse Temurin OpenJDK 17 LTS JRE as the base image for running Traffic Parrot.
+This example uses the Eclipse Temurin OpenJDK 17 JRE as the base image for running Traffic Parrot.

 ## Base Image